Crossbow007/Hello-word-/README.md

 friends2=friends.copy()
 print(friends)
 learn from https://www.youtube.com/watch?v=rfscVS0vtbw&t=4739s

-#Questions
+# Day 13 DEF function
+Questions
-# QUESTION 1.
+ QUESTION 1.
 Write a function called hello that prints Hello World!
-# QUESTION 2.
+QUESTION 2.
 Write a function called addition that accepts two parameters num1, and, num2.
 Print the addition of the two numbers.
-# QUESTION 3.
+QUESTION 3.
 Write a function called MinutesToSeconds that converts minutes into seconds.
 The parameter is an integer called minutes.
 Print the seconds.
-# 4. In this challenge, a farmer is asking you to tell him how many legs can be counted among all his animals.
-The farmer breeds three species:
-# chickens = 2 legs
-# cows = 4 legs
-# pigs = 4 legs
+4. In this challenge, a farmer is asking you to tell him how many legs can be counted among all his animals.
+The farmer breeds three species: chickens = 2 legs cows = 4 legs pigs = 4 legs
-# The farmer has counted his animals and he gives you a subtotal for each species.
+The farmer has counted his animals and he gives you a subtotal for each species.
 You have to implement a function that prints the total number of legs of all the animals.

-# Examples:
+ Examples:
-# animals(2, 3, 5) ➞ 36
+ animals(2, 3, 5) ➞ 36
-# animals(1, 2, 3) ➞ 22
+animals(1, 2, 3) ➞ 22
-# animals(5, 2, 8) ➞ 50
+ animals(5, 2, 8) ➞ 50

-#Hint: there are 3 parameters —> chickens, cows, pigs.
+Hint: there are 3 parameters —> chickens, cows, pigs.

-# Day 13 DEF function
 #Question 1
 def Hello(hi):
     print( hi )